withastro/astro/.changeset/cool-foxes-talk.md

 Adds new helper functions for adapter developers.

-- Symbols used to represent `Astro.locals` and `Astro.clientAddress` are now available as static properties on the `App` class: `App.Symbol.locals` and `App.Symbol.clientAddress`.

 - `Astro.clientAddress` can now be passed directly to the `app.render()` method.
 ```ts
 const response = await app.render(request, { clientAddress: "012.123.23.3" })